parsonsmatt/gear-tracker/README.md

 The `Makefile` is documented and contains the common steps for building, testing, and documenting the project.
 This project uses the `stack` build tool for development.

+### Database

+The program uses `postgresql` as a database.
+It assumes that the database is named `geartracker` and that the current user is able to access the database.
+Running `make init_db` will initialize the database and run the migrations.

 ### Code Style

 - `stylish-haskell`